IlyaGulya/setup-crowdin-cli/memory-bank/progress.md

 - **Version marker container added for version checking**
 - **Control over which versions are marked as "latest" added through workflow inputs**
 - **"Mark as latest" logic simplified using GitHub Actions conditional expressions**
+- **AWT stripper integrated to remove AWT dependencies from the JAR before building native images**

 ## What's Left to Build